life-itself/web3/notes/post-state-technocracy.md

   * Why do they want to build a network state?
     * A network state can allow biomedical research and human genetic experiments that are prohibited in other countries - explanation from [1729.com](https://1729.com/)
 * **Claim 2:** The state can (and should) be hollowed out
-  * We can replace all of its legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps.
   *   Nation states are being dissolved from within.
 The internet is global, the internet is the basis of human life, so borders should not exist.
 Citizenship is an anachronism.
+      * “The 21st century doesn’t belong to China, the United States, or Silicon Valley.
+It belongs to the internet.”
+      * “There is a coming war between the United States government and the forces of China, Bitcoin and the internet.”
+This war is extremely desirable and we should work to accelerate it.
+  * We can replace all of its legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps.
   * The traditional functions of the nation state are being replaced by cyberspace and citizenship.
     * Citizenship grants me: access to a physical space, the people there and the services provided most obviously physical defense, social security, participation in governance.
     * Cyberspace and citizenship offer: Physical access (to other people); Physical access to jobs; Control of a currency; Regulation; Property rights enforcement nationally & internationally (justice and arbitration?); Redistribution (and addressing redistribution) and public goods